Want to get started with strength training but don’t know how? This free weight training routine for seniors is all you need to get started.

 When you are at the bottom of a squat, you should notice that you can stay in a deep squat with a flat back and the weight on your heels.
 You should also notice that you have to hold on to the support to keep this position.
 If you lean just a bit forward and move your balance from your heels to the middle of the foot, while just slightly lifting your hips up, you should be able to let go of the support and maintain a perfect squat position.
 This is the low position of the squat.

 The next movement pattern is for the upper body, the push.
-Pushing movement patterns use the large muscle of your chest, shoulder and the triceps of the arms.
+Pushing movement patterns use the large muscle of your chest, shoulder, and triceps of the arms.
 Pushing can be done horizontally, in front of you, or vertically above your head and in varying degrees between these two positions.

 In this program we will focus on horizontal pushing, because it utilizes a larger portion of your muscle mass and is more effective for teaching the proper positioning of the shoulder girdle.
 In pushing movements it’s very important to pull your shoulders back and down, pushing your chest forward.
 This allows your chest muscles to activate correctly.
 If you don’t bring your shoulders back, you will be mostly pushing with the smaller muscles at the front of your shoulders.